Skip to main content

 • How: Reunite with their academic advisor and participate in their college/school orientation program.

-• Events include college/school orientation, meeting with academic advisors, meeting department faculty and/or mentor, and engaging in academic training courses (i.e. Biology, BIZ1000).
+• Events include college/school orientation, meeting with academic advisors, meeting department faculty and/or mentor, and engaging in academic training courses (i.e., Biology, BIZ1000).

 • Families will explore the campus resources and services available to them and their students.